-Troubleshooting Tips

-Save time and money!
+Troubleshooting Tips Save time and money!
 Review the charts on the following pages first and you may not need to call for service.

 Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped.
 Replace fuse or reset circuit breaker.
-Power surge. • Unplug the microwave oven, then plug it back in.
+Power surge.
+Unplug the microwave oven, then plug it back in.
 Plug not fully inserted into wall outlet.
 Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
-Control panel lighted, yet oven will not start Door not securely closed. • Open the door and close securely.
-START pad not pressed after entering cooking selection. • Press START.
+Door not securely closed.
+Open the door and close securely.
+Control panel lighted, yet oven will not start Door not securely closed.
+Open the door and close securely.
+START pad not pressed after entering cooking selection. • Press START .
 Another selection entered already in oven and CLEAR/OFF pad not pressed to cancel it. • Press CLEAR/OFF .
-Cooking time not entered after pressing TIME COOK.
+Cooking time not entered after pressing TIME COOK .
 Make sure you have entered cooking time after pressing TIME COOK.
 CLEAR/OFF was pressed accidentally.
 Reset cooking program and press START.
 Food weight not entered after selecting Auto Defrost .
-Make sure you have entered food weight after selecting Auto Defros : "SENSOR ERROR" appears on display During Popcorn, Reheat, Beverage, Baked Potato or Vegetable program, the door was opened before steam could be detected.
-Do not open door until steam is sensed and time is shown counting down on the display.
+Make sure you have entered food weight after selecting Auto Defrost.
+"SENSOR ERROR" appears on display During Popcorn, Reheat, Beverage, Potato, Vegetable or Chicken/Fish program, the door was opened before steam could be detected.
+Close the door, press CLEAR/OFF and begin again.
 Steam was not detected in maximum amount of time. • Use Time Cook to heat for more time.